r78v10a07/jbiowh-googlecode-wiki/README.md

 Read this [UseInExternalProject tutorial ] to integrate in your own JPA model the *JBioWH* relational schema.

-This project is supported by the [http://www.icgeb.trieste.it International Centre for Genetic Engineering and Biotechnology (ICGEB)] under its "Sandwich" PhD Programme.
+This project is supported by the <a href="http://www.icgeb.trieste.it">International Centre for Genetic Engineering and Biotechnology (ICGEB)</a> under its "Sandwich" PhD Programme.

 A free MySQL server is available for testing.